MicrosoftDocs/VBA-Docs/api/Access.AcSeparatorCharacters.md

 # AcSeparatorCharacters enumeration (Access)

-Used with the [ComboBox.SeparatorCharacters Property (Access)](Access.ComboBox.SeparatorCharacters.md) property to specify the separator displayed between values in combo boxes that are linked to multi-valued fields.
+Used with the [ComboBox.SeparatorCharacters property (Access)](Access.ComboBox.SeparatorCharacters.md) property to specify the separator displayed between values in combo boxes that are linked to multi-valued fields.